leif/thresh/README.md

    it.
 This is a funding model for the post-artificial-scarcity future.
 And truthfully, one of the goals is to beguile people into being philanthropists.

+## Installation

+TBD

+## License

+Thresh is copyright 2012-2014 by its authors (see file AUTHORS) and is licensed under [GNU GPL v3](https://gnu.org/licenses/gpl-3.0.txt) or any later release.